 How to take the stress out of filing your small business taxes the first time

 The best defense is a good offense.
 When it comes to learning how to file your taxes as a small business, self-employed professional, or independent contractor, this means having the tools in place to collect necessary documents, track income and expenses, and generate reports instead of having to sift through a year’s worth of data piecemeal.

-Whether you use DIY tax preparation programs or rely on your CPA, you can stay organized and save time and money with Invoice2go.
-With invoice tracking, reporting, and so much more, you’ll not only have the tools you need to manage your cash flow throughout the year, but you’ll also gain easy access to necessary data when it comes time to file your taxes.
+Whether you use DIY tax preparation programs and do your own taxes or rely on a tax professional, you can stay organized and save time and money with Invoice2go.
+With invoice tracking, reporting, and so much more, you’ll not only have the tools you need to manage your cash flow throughout the year, but you’ll also gain easy access to necessary data when it comes time to pay taxes.